SemionV/doryn/devlog.md

   * Restrict events and controllers API to use ILibrary handler for all subscriptions
   * Hot reload of plugins via script commands and file watchers
 * Flaten controller pipeline: store entites in a sorted flat array
-* Manage external dependencies with CMake
-  * Manage and compile dependencies, which are compiled with the same builöd configuration(parsers, loggers, etc)
-  * Manage dependencies, which are compiled separately and with different build configuration(benchmark framework, test framework, etc)
-* Mouse picking(redirect event to the corresponding event hub of a view)
 * Integrate C# dotnet core as scripting engine(https://learn.microsoft.com/en-us/dotnet/core/tutorials/netcore-hosting)
 * OpenGL Renderer
   * Static mapping of Vertex Attributes
   * Fill Buffers with mapped data
   * Batch rendering
   * Render Meshes
+* Ray casting(for mouse picking and other features)
+* Mouse picking(redirect event to the corresponding event hub of a view)
 * Multithreaded rendering
 * Networking/Mutliplayer
 * Camera Control